albertlauncher/documentation/src/_docs/extending/external.md

 Albert can be extended using regular executables.
 They are used like plugins, however the executables are separate processes which have separate address spaces.
 Therefore these executables are called _external plugins_.

 An external plugin (hereafter plugin) is basically an executable which has a particular interface.
 Imagine the plugin as a set of functions that can be dynamically invoked.
 Which function is invoked, is defined by the environment variable `$ALBERT_OP`.
 The plugin should read this environment variable and react accordingly.
 Additionally to the mandatory environment variable `$ALBERT_OP` there may be some other variables defined.
 Imagine those as the parameters to the dynamic function.
 The return value of this function is returned to the application through the standard output stream (stdout).
-Depending on the ALBERT_OP the expected data may differ, but all responses have to be a JSON object containing properties.
+Depending on `$ALBERT_OP` the expected data may differ, but all responses have to be a JSON object containing properties.
 The set of possible `$ALBERT_OP`s and the expected properties and their structures are defined in the section *Communication protocol*.

 To save state between the executions the plugin can return a JSON object called "variables".
 The properties of the object "variables" will be set as environment variables in the next execution.
 Note that this properties have to be strings otherwise they will not be set in the environment.

 ## Communication protocol (v2)

-`METADATA`
+#### `METADATA`
 The application wants to get the metadata of the extension.
 It should have the following keys: